Modernising HR Policies

 98% of colleagues find annual reviews unnecessary (talent management 360).

-Management systems, HR policies and People & Culture Strategies will be supported by the Positive Performance Policy (PPP).
-The PPP offers a values-based, person-centred approach to leadership, employee well-being, Human Resources as well as Employee Relations.
+Management systems, HR policies and People & Culture Strategies will be supported by the Positive Performance Framework (PPF).
+The PPF offers a values-based, person-centred approach to leadership, employee well-being, Human Resources as well as Employee Relations.

-Systems thinking, behavioural science, nudge theory, positive psychology, emotional intelligence and non-violent communication are just a few of the disciplines that PPP brings together to enable best practices.
-PPP includes several solid supporting frameworks, but it has also been created to provide a straightforward, practical model that can be implemented.
+Systems thinking, behavioural science, nudge theory, positive psychology, emotional intelligence and non-violent communication are just a few of the disciplines that PPF brings together to enable best practices.
+PPF includes several solid supporting frameworks, but it has also been created to provide a straightforward, practical model that can be implemented.

-Positive Performance Policies place a strong emphasis on giving constructive, considerate and cooperative feedback.
+Positive Performance Framework places a strong emphasis on giving constructive, considerate and cooperative feedback.
 Employees’ confidence grows, expectations are made clear and mistakes are learned from using a dialogic approach and ongoing informal involvement.

-The Positive Performance Policy is there to develop:
+The Positive Performance Framework is there to develop: